vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

 To enable connection load balancing on the server side, please see Vertica documentation.

+*Workload routing* is different from connection load balancing, which happens after [authentication](#startup-message-and-authentication).
+The node the client connects to would forward traffic to the execution node.
+In other words, the connection node acts as a proxy between the client and the execution node.

 #### SSL session encryption

 Frontend/backend communications can be encrypted using TLS/SSL.
 This provides communication security in environments where attackers might be able to capture the session traffic.